-4. Provision of electricity services
+4. Provision of Electricity Services

-- (1) Only the Service Provider shall supply or contract for the supply of electricity within the jurisdiction of the Service Authority.
-A third party may supply or contract for the supply of electricity within the jurisdiction of the Service Authority, subject to the consent of the Service Authority and to the requirements of the Electricity Regulation Act. - (2) The Service Provider may permit the retail wheeling of electricity through its network by another electricity supplier that is licensed for the trading of electricity in terms of the Electricity Regulation Act to the customers of this electricity supplier.
+(1) Only the municipality shall supply or contract for the supply of electricity within the jurisdiction of the Knysna Municipality.
+A third party may supply or contract for the supply of electricity within the jurisdiction of the Knysna Municipality, subject to the consent of the municipality and to the requirements of the Electricity Regulation Act.

-5. Electricity Supply
+5. Supply by agreement